Medford

 Schedule a consultation to discuss your options for overcoming unlawful presence by calling our Medford number at (503) 755-5587 or our Portland number at (541) 262-6677.

 If you or a loved one has been ruled inadmissible on the grounds of unlawful presence, do not wait to call the Portland office at (541) 262-6677, the Medford office at (503) 755-5587, or contact us online.
-We offer our legal services in English and Spanish.
+We offer our legal services in English and Chinese.

 Making a Difference